MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ![](media/container.png)

-However, containers don't get unfettered access to the kernel.
-Instead, containers communicate through an isolation layer that creates a virtualized and temporary view of the system registry and file system.
-The app can write to the virtualized registry or file system, but the changes are kept within the container and discarded when the container stops.
-To persist data from a container, you can write to a file share or Azure Disk.
+However, a container doesn't get unfettered access to the kernel.
+Instead, the kernel presents an isolated–and in some cases virtualized–view of the system.
+For example, a container gets its own view of the system registry and the file system.
+The containerized app can write to its virtualized registry or file system, but the changes are kept within the container and discarded when the container stops.
+To persist data, the container can mount persistent storage such as an [Azure Disk](https://azure.microsoft.com/services/storage/disks/) or a file share, including [Azure Files](https://azure.microsoft.com/services/storage/files/)).

-Empty containers are so lightweight that they're missing pretty much all of the system services and APIs needed by apps–it's essentially running an app directly on top of the kernel.
-But because the kernel doesn't provide APIs that apps can use, and containerized apps are isolated from the host's user-mode APIs and system services, the apps can't do anything... yet.
+An empty container without a base image is so lightweight that it's missing pretty much all of the system services and APIs needed by apps–it's essentially running directly on top of the kernel.
+But because the kernel doesn't provide APIs that apps can use, and the container is isolated from the host's user-mode APIs and system services, an app inside a container needs something more before it can do anything.

 To give the containerized app the ability to do something, the container needs its own copy of the operating system's APIs and system services that the app needs to function.
 To get these, your container is based on a package that includes the appropriate operating system files (user mode libraries).
 This package is called a base image, but we'll talk more about container images more in a little bit.